 — “Again, not getting into poison plants aside from the fact that undo influence poisons ours and any democracy.”—

 Again Monsanto’s influence is not what you think it is and in terms of dollars available for lobbying is tiny compared to other food industry companies (like retailers like Whole Foods) and potential alliances and coalitions those companies can together form such as the organic food industry lobby.

-While that may have been true years ago that Monsanto protected it own research data from review that’s been addressed years ago and is no longer true.
+While that may have been true years ago that Monsanto protected its own research data from a review that’s been addressed years ago and is no longer true.

-And as for there have been no long term studies that is just a bullshit argument.
-There are plenty of long term studies and one big one too is that GM crops have a twenty year plus record of saftety.
+And as for there have been no long-term studies that is just a bullshit argument.
+There are plenty of long-term studies and one big one too is that GM crops have a twenty year plus record of safety.

-I wonder how is it too that when the claims that GMOs are harmful and dangerous are made they never seem to be linked to any peer reviewed scienttific studies and when there is a link it usually to another unsourced “article” on the internet.
+I wonder how is it too that when the claims that GMOs are harmful and dangerous are made they never seem to be linked to any peer-reviewed scientific studies and when there is a link it usually to another unsourced “article” on the internet.

 - A Survey of Long Term GM Food Studies • Smilodon’s Retreat

 - With 2000+ global studies affirming safety, GM foods among most analyzed subjects in science | Genetic Literacy Project

 - The Debate About GMO Safety Is Over, Thanks To A New Trillion-Meal Study – Forbes